 - UE is configured with measurement gap pattern ID#0 or ID#1 defined in Table 8.1.2.1-1.

+If the UE is configured with t-ServiceStartNeigh [2] for a neighbour cell to be identified and also configured with measurement measurement gap pattern ID#0 or ID#1 defined in Table 8.1.2.1-1 for performing the measurements defined in clause 8.13A.3, then UE shall suspend the configured measurement gap pattern until the earliest t-ServiceStartNeigh [2] has been reached if t-ServiceStartNeigh is configured for all satellites.

 Alternatively, the UE shall meet the requirements in subclause 8.13A.2 defined for gap pattern ID#0 without using any measurement gaps provided:

-- UE indicates it does not need gaps with the capability intraFreq-CE-NeedForGaps-r13 [2, TS 36.331] for the frequency band of the serving cell, or
+- UE indicates it does not need gaps with the capability intraFreq-CE-NeedForGaps-r13 [2, TS 36.331] for the frequency band of the serving cell and the UE is measuring a GSO intra-frequency cell or a NGSO intra-frequency cell provided by the same satellite as the serving cell, or

-- UE is not configured with any reporting configuration that requires measurement on any intra-frequency neighbour cell. satellitessatellites
+- UE is not configured with any reporting configuration that requires measurement on any intra-frequency neighbour cell.For the requirements in this clause, Ksatellite_intra is a scaling factor to consider the UE measurements across multiple satellites with different doppler shifts in the intra-frequency layer and and Ksatellite_inter_i is a scaling factor to consider the UE measurements across multiple satellites with different doppler shifts in the i-th inter frequency layer.
+And the value of Ksatellite_intra and Ksatellite_inter_i are equal to:

+1, if measurements are performed on GSO cells in this frequency layer; or if there is only one NGSO satellite associated to cells the UE is required to measure in this frequency layer;

+2, if there are two or more NGSO satellites associated to the cells the UE is required to measure;

+For a given frequency layer, the UE is not required to measure cells associated to a satellite if t-serviceStartNeigh is configured for cells in that satellite and t-serviceStartNeigh has not been reached yet.
 8.13A.2.1 E-UTRAN intra frequency measurements by UE category M1 with CE mode A

 The UE shall be able to identify new intra-frequency cells and perform RSRP and RSRQ measurements of identified intra-frequency cells without an explicit intra-frequency neighbour cell list containing physical layer cell identities.
 During the RRC_CONNECTED state the UE shall continuously measure identified intra frequency cells and additionally search for and identify new intra frequency cells.